CreativeCactus/TCPChan/README.md

+## Note

+This project has been more or less abandonned in favor of the much more complete https://github.com/craSH/socat

+It was a fun learning experience, and the code will be left here for anyone wishing to use it or PR for a new direction or useful addition.

 ### TLDR

 Take data from one port and put it into another.
 Useful for making a port/host on the local network explicitly available to a specific external port.
 I use it for setting up docker containers that I might want to leave running but keep the port closed.